THEOLEX-IO/legal_doc_processing/README.md

 **legal-doc-processing** is an open source NLP library dedicated to legal documents.
 It offers a large and various tools to analyse, structure and extract information from legal documents surch as orders, complaints, press release etc etc.
 <br>

+initialy developped as an back end framework for a famous French Legal Tech Theolex
 <br>